KyberKernel/cyber-course-portfolio/unit-1-presecurity/Bash Scripting for Beginners/ReadMe.md

 ## Environment variables
 Environment variables are variables within the system environment.
 They are used to configure the system’s behavior and allow users to customize their systems.

-Environment variables have global scope, so they are accessible across the system and can also be accessed inside scripts.
+Environment variables have global scope, so they are accessible across the system and can also be accessed inside scripts and they are inherited by child processes.

-Shell variables are accessible only within the script.
-They are accessible only within the scope where they were created.

-If I create a variable in the parent process, I cannot access it from a child process, even if that child process was created by the parent process.

 - ### What is parent & child process?
 To simplify this topic if i open the terminal the shell I opened is a process and it's a parent process.